cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - DataSet modules were successfully deleted
+     - Dataset modules were successfully deleted
    * - ``409 Conflict``
-     - DataSet modules cannot be deleted because there are existing DataSets that use the types declared by these modules
+     - Dataset modules cannot be deleted because there are existing Datasets that use the types declared by these modules

 .. rst2pdf: PageBreak

-DataSet Type HTTP API
+Dataset Type HTTP API
 =====================

-The DataSet Type API allows you to interact with `Continuuity Reactor DataSet Types <advanced.html#dataset-system>`_ through HTTP.
+The Dataset Type API allows you to interact with `Continuuity Reactor Dataset Types <advanced.html#dataset-system>`_ through HTTP.
-You can list all DataSet types and get information about each type.
-DataSet types are declared by the DataSet modules added to Continuuity Reactor.
+You can list all Dataset types and get information about each type.
+Dataset types are declared by the Dataset modules added to Continuuity Reactor.
-To delete a DataSet type, you delete the DataSet module that contains the type as described under `Deleting a DataSet Module <#deleting-a-dataset-module>`_.
+To delete a Dataset type, you delete the Dataset module that contains the type as described under `Deleting a Dataset Module <#deleting-a-dataset-module>`_.

-Listing all DataSet Types
+Listing all Dataset Types
 -------------------------

 To list all types provided by the existing modules, issue an HTTP GET request to the URL::

   GET <base-url>/data/types

-The response will be a JSON array containing JSON objects representing the DataSet types in the format described below under `Getting a DataSet Type`_.
+The response will be a JSON array containing JSON objects representing the Dataset types in the format described below under `Getting a Dataset Type`_.

 Example
 .......